ssheridanucsb/simplenet/README.md

 # simplenet
-Repository containing code for a simple neural network.
-This code was written for self-educational purposes.
+Repository containing code for a manually trained simple neural network.
+This repository also contains PyTorch based convolutional neural networks traiend on MNIST and FMNIST.